Why Rentvest and How to Do It

 A task that might make rentvesting unappealing to some is the additional administrative work involved in being a tenant and a landlord at the same time.
 You will likely be dealing with two property managers, as well as a mortgage, rental incomings and rental outgoings.
 Although this might seem tedious, these tasks can be taken off your hands with the help of an accountant.

-The main decider between rentvesting and buying is your gut-feeling on the situation.
+The main decider between rentvesting and buying to occupy is your gut-feeling on the situation.
 However, in case you are hesitating, here are two generic examples that might help you see if rentvesting is an option for you.